-Photo by Brandon Ford-

 The daily bag limit for purple varnish clam is 72, making it easier to dig a full meal of this small but tasty clam.
 The purple varnish clam is also known throughout the Pacific Northwest as the purple mahogany clam, the dark mahogany clam, the varnish clam, and the savory clam.
 Populations of purple varnish clams are well established in several Oregon bays and estuaries including Sand Lake, Siletz Bay, Alsea Bay, Siuslaw River estuary and Coos Bay.

 Other bay clams – like the gaper, butter, littleneck, cockle, and softshell – are abundant in Oregon’s coastal estuaries and bays.
-For information on where and how to dig
+Where and how to dig

 Prohibitions at Oregon’s marine reserves at Redfish Rocks, near Port Orford, and Otter Rock, near Depoe Bay, went into effect on Jan.
 1, 2012.
+Additionally, Cascade Head, in Lincoln City and Cape Perpetua, near Yachats also had prohibitions in effect starting Jan.
+1, 2014.
 Fishing, crabbing, clamming, hunting and gathering seaweed are all prohibited.
 Beach walking, surfing, bird watching, diving and other non-extractive uses continue to be allowed.

 For more information about fishing opportunities in the Marine Zone, contact the nearest ODFW office: